alexfalkowski/bezeichner/README.md

 The server is defined by the following [proto contract](api/bezeichner/v1/service.proto).
 So each version of the service will have a new contract.

-### Generators
+### Generator

-This system allows you to configure many generators.
+This system allows you to configure an application with a generator.

 To configure we just need the have the following configuration: